Guide to Visiting NASA Space Center Houston

 The Mission Mars exhibit in Space Center Houston was developed with the help of NASA.
-It focuses on the work of NASA, to plan future trips to Mars.
-Mission Mars teaches visitors about the planet through a variety of activities that put them in the Martian landscape, including a virtual reality wall, real-time weather forecasts, and a Mars meteorite that visitors can touch.
+It focuses on the work of NASA to plan future trips to Mars.
+Mission Mars teaches visitors about the planet through various activities that put them in the Martian landscape, including a virtual reality wall, real-time weather forecasts, and a Mars meteorite that visitors can touch.
 Visitors can also view a full-size Orion Link research capsule, experience an Orion spacecraft simulator, and get a glimpse of the next generation of Mars rovers.

 The NASA Tram Tour at Space Center Houston

 The NASA Johnson Space Center Tram Tour takes you to some of the highlights of the Johnson Space Center and is one of the highlights.
 So be sure not to miss a Tram Tour during your visit to the Space Center.
 An open-air Tram Tour takes visitors into the Johnson Space Center with stops including: